dotnet/docs/docs/machine-learning/resources/azure-training-concepts-model-builder.md

   - bestModelMap.json: A list of categories used when making predictions to map the model output to a text category.
   - MLModel.zip: A serialized version of the ML.NET prediction pipeline that uses the serialized version of the model *bestModel.onnx* to make predictions and maps outputs using the `bestModelMap.json` file.

-## Consuming the model
+## Consume the model

 The `ModelInput` and `ModelOutput` classes in the *Model* project define the schema of the model's expected input and output respectively.

 In an image classification scenario, the `ModelInput` contains two columns:

 - `ImageSource`: The string path of the image location.
 - `Label`: The actual category the image belongs to.

-  When making predictions, only the `ImageSource` has to be provided since the label is the column to predict.
+  When making predictions, only the `ImageSource` has to be provided since the `Label` is the column to predict.

 The `ModelOutput` contains two columns: